hgedia/blog.nil.foundation-hg/_posts/2021-09-30-mina-ethereum-bridge.md

 of necessity to trust any set of actors to generate the proof for the Ethereum submittance.
 Imagine if you would be required to trust a group of people who did trusted setup so anyone capable of generating Mina state proof rely on them?
 Too much trust for that.
+That is why SNARK transparency was a non-optional requirement.

 > How much would've R1CS systems usage cost roughly?
 Well, let us calculate that.
 >